iiasa/message-ix-models/doc/global/source/message_globiom/socio_econ/tech.rst

 Technological change
 ======================
-Technological change in MESSAGE is generally treated exogenously, although pioneering work on the endogenization of technological change in energy-engineering type models has been done with MESSAGE (Messner, 1997 :cite:`messner_endogenized_1997`).
+Technological change in MESSAGE is generally treated exogenously, although pioneering work on the endogenization of technological change via learning curves in energy-engineering type models (Messner, 1997 :cite:`messner_endogenized_1997`) and the dependence of technology costs on market structure has been done with MESSAGE (Leibowicz, 2015 :cite:`leibowicz_growth_2015`).
 The current cost and performance parameters, including conversion efficiencies and emission coefficients is generally derived from the relevant engineering literature.
 For the future alternative cost and performance projections are developed to cover a relatively wide range of uncertainties that influences model results to a good extent.

 Technology cost
 ----------------